Trevor Bayliss: 2016–17: India

 England kept the same squad that faced Bangladesh ahead of the Test series against India.
 England performed well in the first Test, falling four wickets short of winning the game have played well with the bat.
 Four players, Alistair Cook, Joe Root, Ben Stokes and Moeen Ali scored centuries for England in the match.
 However, they were beaten soundly by 246 in the second game, despite James Anderson and Stuart Broad chipping in with wickets.
 Due to the poor form of both Ben Duckett and Gary Balance, Jos Buttler played in the third Test as the only other reserve batsman in the squad.
 England again struggled, having been dismissed for 283 in the first innings before India scored 417.
 Haseeb Hameed batted well for England in their second innings, although India chased down their small target to win by eight wickets.
 Following the game, Hameed was ruled out for the rest of the series through injury along with Zafar Ansari.
 This resulted in Keaton Jennings and Liam Dawson being called up to the squad.
 Jennings scored a century on his debut in the next Test, but England's bowlers again struggled, with India scoring 631 to win the match by an innings and 36 runs.
 In the final Test, England posted 477 in their first innings, but India again dominated with the bat, scoring 759/7.
 England collapsed on the final day, and India won by an innings and 75 runs to win the series 4–0.

 England did not hand out any debuts for the ODI series, as they selected a similar squad to the one that was selected for Bangladesh.
 They lost the first match by 3 wickets despite scoring 350/7.
 They lost the second game by 15 runs after India scored 381/6.
 They won the final match of the series, their first on tour as they secured a five run victory after scoring 321/8, to put an end to six consecutive defeats, although they lost the series 2–1.
 England changed their bowling line up for the T20I series, bringing in Chris Jordan and Tymal Mills.
 They won the first match by seven wickets.
 However, they lost the second match narrowly by five runs.
-In the final match of the series England collapsed and were bowled out for 127 as India won by 75 to win the series 2–1, meaning England had lost all three series between the sides.
+In the final match of the series England collapsed and were bowled out for 127 as India won by 75 to win the series 2–1, meaning England had lost all three series between the teams.